Group Health Cooperative

 The Residency Clinic

-Teen Pregnancy and Parenting Clinic: A unique team approach to healthcare for the prenatal, delivery, and child-rearing needs of adolescents and their children.
-The same team provides all levels of care.
-The team includes family practice faculty and residents, a nurse clinician, social worker, nutritionist, WIC certifier and childbirth educator.
+Teen Pregnancy and Parenting Clinic: A unique team approach for care of an underserved population includes provision of prenatal care, obstetric services, and parenting skills for adolescents and their children.
+The team includes family medicine faculty and residents, a nurse clinician, social worker, nutritionist, WIC certifier and childbirth educator.

-HIV Clinic: A multidisciplinary clinic, which is family-practice based and includes a pharmacist and social worker.
+HIV Clinic: A multidisciplinary clinic, which is family-medicine based and includes family medicine physician, a pharmacist, nursing and social work.
 Patients representing the full spectrum of HIV care needs come to this clinic for evaluation and treatment.
+Residents have the opportunity to receive focused HIV training with the potential to receive HIV-provider certification during residency.

-Community Medicine: This is a two-month experience designed to give exposure to resources in both the community outside of the Group Health organization.
-Experiences include spending time in one of Seattle’s nearby community clinics which provides care to the uninsured, the health department at the county jail, the TB clinic, needle exchange program, the sexual assault center, restaurant inspection and more.
+Community Medicine: This is a two-month experience designed to give exposure to community resources outside of Group Health.
+This 2-month longitudinal block includes training in one of Seattle’s nearby community health centers, the King County health department, the county jail, the TB clinic, needle exchange program, the sexual assault center, healthcare for the homeless, restaurant inspection and more.

-Women’s Health: Early abortion training is integrated into the curriculum with options counseling for unintended pregnancies and training in medical and surgical abortions.
+Women’s Health: Our high-volume obstetrics training includes work with obstetricians, family medicine physicians and nurse midwives which fosters a busy and rich learning experience.
+Residents perform, on average, over 100 deliveries and a full spectrum of obstetrical procedures during residency.
+Early abortion training is also integrated into the curriculum with options counseling for unintended pregnancies and training in medical and surgical abortions.
 An opt out curriculum is offered for those who request it.
-The obstetrics rotation includes work with obstetricians, family physicians and nurse midwives, fostering a busy and rich learning experience.

 Further requests for information about the residency, the community, and the application process should be directed to: